AurelienConte/Supdate_JAVA_Server/README.md

 ## Introduction

+>
+The goal of the project is to make a simple way for updating your java app :) just few lines to gain a big time :)
-> This project is linked to my lib Supdate JAVA.
+This project is linked to my lib Supdate JAVA.
 The project allow you to create multiple project and upload files into.
-Easy to manage :) easy life !
+Easy to manage, easy life !

 ## Installation

 > <p>1 - You need to configure your web server with the Laravel System requirement : https://laravel.com/docs/5.7/installation</p>
-> <p>2 - Download the project and install it as a laravel framework :)</p>
+> <p>2 - Download the project and install it as a laravel framework</p>
 > <p>3 - Go in the public folder of the app and set the 777 permissions on the folder "JAVA_UPDATER" :)</p>
 > <p>4 - Configure the .env file</p>
 ```php